Pengrey/RE/RE/RE/Project_1/Report.md

 </manifest>
 ```

 During our analysis, we identified a launcher activity defined in the manifest file.
 The launcher activity in the CTT app is `ctt.mobile.android.app.ctt.MainActivity`.
-This activity is declared in the Android manifest file and has an intent filter with the `android.intent.action.MAIN` action and `android.intent.category.LAUNCHER` category, which makes it the entry point for the application.
+This activity is declared in the Android manifest file and has an intent filter with the `android.intent.action.MAIN` action and `android.intent.category.LAUNCHER` category, which makes it the entry point for the application when opened by its' Launcher (Its icon on the home screen is clicked on by the user).
 The `android:exported` attribute is set to `true`, which means that it can be launched by other applications or components.
 ```xml
 <activity
     android:name="ctt.mobile.android.app.ctt.MainActivity"